 This new jersey from Castelli really is something different.
-The Gabba is made from a windproof and waterproof fabric that's breathable enough that you stay comfortably sweat-free when you step up the intensity.
+The Gabba is made from a windproof and water resistant fabric that's breathable enough that you stay comfortably sweat-free when you step up the intensity.

 Why not just wear a standard waterproof jacket?
 If you're a racer, the main reason is that waterproof jackets flap, they don't sit flat, and that affects your aerodynamics.
 Plus, putting a jacket on and taking it off can be awkward, and wearing one will always affect your body temperature to some extent.